telecomadm1145/CasioEmuMsvc/README.md

 * `resizable`: Whether the window can be resized.
 * `width`, `height`: Initial window width/height on program start.
 The values can be in hexadecimal (prefix `0x`), octal (prefix `0`) or decimal.
 * `exit_on_console_shutdown`: Exit the emulator when the console thread is shut down.

+Note that passing an argument at least twice will cause the program to panic.

 ### Available Lua functions